youssef62/youssef62.github.io/md/master-thm.md

 $$T(n) = \color{red}{a}\color{black}T(n/\color{blue}{b}\color{black}) + \color{green}f(n)$$
 where $\color{red}a$ and $\color{blue}{b}$ are constants, and $\color{green}f$ represents the running time of combining the solutions of the subproblems (step 3 above).

 You probably also remember the Master Theorem as a set of 3 rules that you need to either memorize or look up every time you need to use it.
 In this post, I will try to give you an intuition behind the Master Theorem.
+The intuition is not my own, I got it from Prof. Kapralov's lectures on algorithms. <br>
 It will help you understand and remember the theorem.
 But the intuition will also useful on its own, *to find the time complexity of algorithms that do not fit the form of the Master Theorem*.
 More on that later.
-I got this intuition from Prof. Michael Kapralov's lectures on algorithms at EPFL.

 First, let's state the Master Theorem:
 <center><img src="../assets/master-thm/master_thm_statement_box.png" alt="alt text" style="width: 80%;"></center>